RainerGrimm/ModernesCpp/README.md

 # ModernesCpp
-Project for translating the blogs http://www.grimm-jaud.de/index.php/blog successively to English.
+Project for translating the blogs of http://www.grimm-jaud.de/index.php/blog successively to English.
+You can see the English blogs on www.ModernesCpp.com.

-The English blog is www.ModernesCpp.com.